alronz/node-red-contrib-parrot-drones/README.md

 <h4> Jumping Mini Drones:</h4>

-<b>battery</b>
+<b>batteryPercentage</b>

+A numeric value indicating the current battery level

+<b>batteryStatus</b>

- This can be three values based on the events received from the drone as explained below:
+This can be two values based on the events received from the drone as explained below:

-- a numeric value indicating the current battery level
 - 'critical' - Emitted when the battery is at a critically low level.
 - 'low' - Emitted when the battery is at a low level.